Code-with-riya-cpp/C-developer/README.md

 # C++ Basic Programs

 Welcome to my C++ Programming Repository!
-This repository contains a collection of basic C++ programs that demonstrate important programming concepts such as:
+This repository contains a collection of real life projects based on basic C++ programs that demonstrate important programming concepts such as:

 - Variables and Data Types
 - Loops (for, while, do-while)